 In the spring of 2002, Muhammad Ahmad and Keith Jeronimus, along with the help of a few others, submitted a request to The College of New Jersey to found a new club crew team.
 With a few years of hard work and determination, the team was finally able to get on the water in the fall of 2004.
-The TCNJ Crew team prides itself on being a student-run, grassroots effort, and we have made tremendous strides over the past ten years, now boasting a fleet of two 8-person boats, six four-person boats, and one double.
+The TCNJ Crew team prides itself on being a student-run, grassroots effort, and we have made tremendous strides over the past ten years, now boasting a fleet of three 8-person boats, six four-person boats, one double, and one single.
 As well, we have a room in the TCNJ Recreation Center with over twenty ergometers, or rowing machines.
 Although we have come a long way, we still fundraise every weekend to keep the team thriving.
 We row in regattas all over the mid-Atlantic region, participating in the famous Aberdeen Dad Vail Regatta every spring.
 We're always open to new membership, and all interested TCNJ students are advised to contact us if they want to try rowing.